 Notes: "Depth" indicates the port suitability measure.
 It is interacted with decade dummies or indicator variables for decades including and after 1970, as indicated.
-Notation for specification as follows: "FS" refers to the first stage.
-"RF" to the ruluy flexible first stage and 'dynamic RF' to the fully flexible reduced form."
-Standard errors clustered at the city level in parentheses, Conley standard errors to adjust for spatial correlation in curly brackets. p<0.01, p<0.05, p<0.1 (significance refers to clustered standard errors).
+Notation for specification as follows: 'FS' refers to the first stage, 'RF' to the reduced form, 'dyn FS' to the fully flexible first stage and 'dyn RF' to the fully flexible reduced form.
+Standard errors clustered at the city level in parentheses, Conley standard errors to adjust for spatial correlation in curly brackets. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1 (significance refers to clustered standard errors).